codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 Every application needs a way to define various settings that affect the application.
 These are handled through configuration files.
 Configuration files simply hold a class that contains its settings as public properties.
-Unlike in many other frameworks, there is not a single class that you need to use to access your settings.
+Unlike in many other frameworks, there is no single class that you need to use to access your settings.
 Instead, you simply create an instance of the class and all your settings are there for you.

 Accessing Config Files